 There are primarily three titles for Jesus Christ that we see used in Scripture.
 It is of great importance for our understanding and doctrine that we properly distinguish one from the other.
 Jesus is the Son of God and therefore is God.
 The Son of God, or simply Son, is how this is portrayed in Scripture (John 11:4; 6:40).
 This is who Jesus is in His Person.
-Therefore it is an intrinsic title rather than a relative one, and one that is acquired.
-Jesus Christ is the Son of God, always has been and always will be.
+It is an intrinsic title, rather than a relative one or one that is acquired.
+Jesus Christ is the Son of God – always has been and always will be.
 As the Son He is also known in John’s gospel as the Word (John 1:1-2).